 Admissions open: we’re accepting applications!
 Find out how you can apply with confidence.
-Important notice: Simmons University has temporary flexible application policies and plans for in-person teaching.
+Important notice: Simmons University has returned to in-person classes.
 Please see our dedicated FAQs for more information.

 You’ll receive outstanding support when you apply to Simmons University with Kaplan, and our staff will be there to help you along the way.